11yxk/MedSeg_EarlyFusion/README.md

 # MedSeg_EarlyFusion

-Pytorch implementation of paper '' A Text-Image Fusion Method with Data Augmentation Capabilities for Referring Medical Image Segmentation '',the code will be updataed progressively.
+Pytorch implementation of paper '' A Text-Image Fusion Method with Data Augmentation Capabilities for Referring Medical Image Segmentation '', the code will be updataed progressively.

 # Data Preparation